Quickstart

 pulls in raspberrypi-kernel-headers automatically so the DKMS build

-# Refresh the package index and install the runtime in one go sudo apt update && sudo apt install sixfab-dx
+# 1. Add the Sixfab APT repository sudo apt update sudo apt install apt-repo-sixfab # 2.
+Refresh the index and install the driver + DEEPX runtime sudo apt update && sudo apt install sixfab-dx

 When the installer prompts Do you want to continue?
 [Y/n], type